Culture of New Mexico

 Symbols of the Southwest: a string of dried chile pepper pods (a ristra) and a bleached white cow's skull hang in a market near Santa Fe.

 The flag of New Mexico, which is among the most recognizable in the U.S., reflects the state's eclectic origins, featuring the ancient sun symbol of the Zia, a Puebloan tribe, with the scarlet and gold coloration of the Spanish flag.

-The culture of New Mexico is a unique fusion of Native American, Spanish, Mexican and U.S. culture which makes up part of the broader culture of the United States.
+The culture of New Mexico is a fusion of Native American, Spanish, Mexican and U.S. culture which makes up part of the broader culture of the United States.
 The confluence of indigenous, Hispanic (Spanish and Mexican), and American influences is also evident in New Mexico's unique cuisine, New Mexican Spanish, New Mexico music, and Pueblo Revival and Territorial styles of architecture.
 There are more World Heritage Sites in New Mexico than any other U.S. state.
 New Mexico is one of only seven majority-minority states, with the nation's highest percentage of Hispanic and Latino Americans and the second-highest percentage of Native Americans, after Alaska.
 The state is home to one-third of the Navajo Nation, 19 federally recognized Pueblo communities, and three federally recognized Apache tribes.
 Its large Latino population includes Hispanos descended from settlers during the Spanish era, and later groups of Mexican Americans since the 19th century.

 New Mexico is an important center of Native American culture.
 The state bears some of the oldest evidence of human habitation, with thousands of years of indigenous heritage giving way to centuries of successive migration and settlement by Spanish, Mexican, and Anglo-American colonists.
 The intermingling of these diverse groups is reflected in New Mexico's demographics, toponyms, cuisine, dialect, and identity.
 Some 200,000 residents, about one-tenth of the population, are of Indigenous descent, ranking third in size, and second proportionally, nationwide.
 There are 23 federally recognized tribal nations, each with its distinct culture, history, and identity.
 Both the Navajo and Apache share Athabaskan origin, with the latter living on three federal reservations in the state.
 The Navajo Nation, which spans over 16 million acres (6.5 million ha), mostly in neighboring Arizona, is the largest reservation in the U.S., with one-third of its members living in New Mexico.
 Pueblo Indians, who share a similar lifestyle but are culturally and linguistically distinct, live in 19 pueblos scattered throughout the state, which collectively span over 2000000 acre.
 The Puebloans have a long history of independence and autonomy, which has shaped their identity and culture.
 Many indigenous New Mexicans have moved to urban areas throughout the state, and some cities such as Gallup are major hubs of Native American culture.
 New Mexico is also a hub for indigenous communities beyond its borders: the annual Gathering of Nations, which began in 1983, has been described as the largest pow wow in the U.S., drawing hundreds of native tribes from across North America.